iainbrighton/XmlEx/README.md

 ## Why?

-Traditionally, creating XML documents with PowerShell is slow, cumbersome and errorprone.
+Traditionally, creating XML documents with PowerShell is slow, cumbersome and error prone.
 I discovered this whilst developing the [PScribo](http://github.com/iainbrighton/PScribo) plugin to create Word documents.
 After my eyes started to bleed looking at the code, I decided there had to be an easier way and `XmlEx` is a result of this!

 Take the following short XML document as an example: